Sexual Harassment Policy

 Information generated in the course of informal reviews and formal investigations necessary to enforcing this policy will be given the full extent of confidentiality accorded by law to employee personnel records and student educational records.
 Any person who, without authorization, reveals such information will be subject to disciplinary action.
-The sharing of the content of complaints will be on a “need to know” basis, as determined in consultation with the Director of Employee Relations, and may depend on the type of review and response required by the complaint.
+The sharing of the content of complaints will be on a “need to know” basis, as determined in consultation with the Director of Employee Relations or the Title IX Coordinator, and may depend on the type of review and response required by the complaint.
 In any case, when a complaint is being mediated or investigated, the person accused will be informed of the specific details of the complaint, as well as the prohibition against retaliation.

 G. Responsibility for Reporting

 Any University employee who has direct knowledge of sexual harassment that has occurred is obligated to inform the University’s Director of Employee Relations/Affirmative Officer or Title IX Coordinator immediately.
 To not do so may result in serious consequences for the University, may be considered a breach of responsibility and may be grounds for disciplinary action.

 To aid the University in achieving its mission by preventing sexual harassment, the Sexual Harassment Advisory Committee will assist the Director of Employee Relations and Title IX Coordinator and other University officials in their efforts to train, educate and advise members of the University community about sexual harassment so that the University will continue to be a safe and productive place to work and to learn.